1. Home

 Provide all cats with opportunities to engage in natural behaviours (e.g., scratching posts, climbing frames, elevated resting areas, hiding places), and physical and mentally stimulating activities (e.g., interesting smells, play, puzzles).
 These activities are not only fun but are also essential for cats’ physical and mental health and wellbeing.

-For more information on how to keep all the cats in your household happy and healthy, see the RSPCA Guide to Keeping Your Cat Safe at and Happy at Home.
+For more information on how to keep all the cats in your household happy and healthy, see the RSPCA Guide to Keeping Your Cat Safe and Happy at Home.

 References